dwysocki/lucifers-screwdriver/README.md

 Still, the basic structure of the method is effective.
 With the use of a better classifier than kNN, as well as additional features for training, this has the potential to be effective.
 [Deep Learning](https://en.wikipedia.org/wiki/Deep_learning) is a popular classification method today, due to its powerful capabilities, and if time had permitted, we would have used it instead of kNN.

+# Name

+You have likely wondered why this is called "Lucifer's Screwdriver".
+It is a play on the title of the 1977 book "Lucifer's Hammer", written by Larry Niven and Jerry Pournelle.
+The book is about a comet impact destroying civilization on Earth.
+Our title is an homage to the book, and we elected to use the word "screwdriver" because it is a more precise tool for fixing problems ... okay not really, it just sounded funny.

 # Credit

 Written by Daniel Wysocki